 4) Plan your gifts (and get them ordered)

 It’s worth taking some time to get your presents planned.
 Work out what you’re buying for your friends and family and remember to include everybody.
-Your parents, the vegan in your life, young kids, older kids, your pet cat and that quirky work mate you selected in Secret Santa!
+Your parents, the vegan in your life, young kids, older kids, your pet cat, the crystal collector, the travel lover and that quirky work mate you selected in Secret Santa!

 Once everybody is accounted for, get buying.
 The sooner the better!